-Since this is still a infant technology, SSDs are not 100% reliable like HDDs.
-Manufactures are keep trying to improve both hardware and firmware in SSD.
-While you select your SSD, it is good to buy latest technology known brand for longer life and better performance.
-We listed couple of SSDs based on our experience and user reviews.
+Since this is still an infant technology, SSDs are not 100% reliable like HDDs.
+Manufacturers keep trying to improve both hardware and firmware in SSD.
+While you select your SSD, it ‘s nice to buy latest technology known brand for longer life and better performance.
+We listed a couple of SSDs based on our experience and user reviews.

 If you are worried about losing your data, please be wise when you invest on SSDs.
-Always got for good brand, new technology and go through reviews to pick right drive.
+Always get a good brand, new technology and go through reviews to pick a right drive.

 SSD Hardware Interface:

 Most of the SSDs are coming with built-in Serial ATA (SATA) interface SATA support.
 The transfer speed can vary depends on the SATA versions.
-The new SSDs support up to SATA III that offer 6GB transfer speed where SATA II is capable to transfer 3GB where SATA I is limited to 1.5GB in data transfer.
-Please check your computer data transfer rate, but we recommend to buy the highest speed as possible, since SATA versions are backward compatible.
+The new SSDs support up to SATA III that offer 6GB transfer speed where SATA II is capable of transferring 3GB where SATA I is limited to 1.5GB in data transfer.
+Please check your computer data transfer rate, but we recommend to buy the highest speed as possible since SATA versions are backward compatible.
 Even if you buy a SATA III drive it will work with your SATA I PC hardware.

 SSD Form Factor:

-We recommend to configure a Dual Drive Configuration with your new SSD for OS & Apps and Old drive for data.
+We recommend configuring a Dual Drive Configuration with your new SSD for OS & Apps and Old drive for data.
 This will guarantee the safety of your data even if you lost your SSD.
-Rule of thumb, always keep a backup.
+Rule of thumb, always keeps a backup.